Welcome to Bradley Stoke Town Council's Website

 Public Consultation on Hardcourt Area and General Site at Brook Way Activity Centre - CLOSED

 The town council is seeking residents' views on the future of the hardcourt area and general site at Brook Way Activity Centre.
 This public consultation is now closed.
-Results of this consultation will be revealed at the next Full Council meeting.
+Results of this consultation can be downloaded by clicking here...

 The annual Community Festival will be taking place from 6th – 8th June 2014.
 Further information will be available soon.